Now here is another recipe from my culinary heimat!

 But first let me tell you something about the meat that I use for the recipe below here.

-This karbonaden stew has to simmer and stew for quite a long time to get tender.
+This Flemish karbonaden stew has to simmer and stew for quite a long time to get as tender and as soft as possible.
 And because of that then, you can also prepare it in a crockpot or pressure cooker of course!

 Flemish karbonaden: a strong beer stew with beer!